zhizhe258/act/README.md

 To enable temporal ensembling, add flag ``--temporal_agg``.
 Videos will be saved to ``<ckpt_dir>`` for each rollout.
 You can also add ``--onscreen_render`` to see real-time rendering during evaluation.
-Here when doing peg insertion, the pose_mode could be set to similar and edge, random is the default mode
+Here when doing peg insertion, the ``--pose_mode`` could be set to similar and edge, random is the default mode

-For real-world data where things can be harder to model, train for at least 5000 epochs or 3-4 times the length after the loss has plateaued.
-Please refer to [tuning tips](https://docs.google.com/document/d/1FVIZfoALXg_ZkYKaYVh-qOlaXveq5CtvJHXkY25eYhs/edit?usp=sharing) for more info.
+TO Visualize the trjectory:

+  python3 trajectory_analysis_with_plots.py

+To Visualise the Z:
+python3 z_analysis.py